exercism/v3/concepts/README.md

 We should not presume a programmer knows these topics, and should ensure that tracks explain them clearly both in the general term and how they are used in a language.

-For example the concept of `null` (or `nil` or `None`) does not exist in some languages, and is extremely esotoric the first time it is encountered.
-We should therefore ensure that we explain its purpose in the language, and provide good documentation for learning more, as well as providing an exercise that demonstrates its language-implmentation.
+For example the concept of `null` (or `nil` or `None`) does not exist in some languages, and is extremely esoteric the first time it is encountered.
+We should therefore ensure that we explain its purpose in the language, and provide good documentation for learning more, as well as providing an exercise that demonstrates its language-implementation.